princeshahnawaz2012/CodeIgniter-Multilingual/README.md

 	array('language_name', 'language_tag', 'language_url')

-Where "language_name" is the name (in lower cases) of language defined (it must be named like the folder language corresponding), and "language_tag" the tag (two letter word) of the language, it used by your browser to define language preferences (in your browser, it may be en_US ; just indicate en), and language_url the url where the language will be used (ie : en.example.com or www.example.com/en or www.example.com/index.php/en)
+Where "language_name" is the name (in lower cases) of language defined (it must be named like the folder language corresponding), and "language_tag" the tag (two letter word) of the language, it used by your browser to define language preferences (in your browser, it may be en_US ; just indicate en), and language_url the url where the language will be used (eg : en.example.com or www.example.com/en or www.example.com/index.php/en)

 #### Define protocol used